Alternative investments go beyond traditional asset classes like equities and fixed income. They offer different asset types and strategies to:

 - Manage market risk exposure.

-We believe alternative investments are important part of a modern portfolio.
+We believe alternative investments are an important part of a modern portfolio.
 They’re capable of bolstering long-term, risk-adjusted performance and lowering overall portfolio risk.

 The role of Alternative Assets within the Modern Portfolio